The Biology of Belief: You Are What You Choose To Be

 What if our nucleus in fact is not the brain of the cell, but more like the cell’s genitals.
 Our genitals are responsible for the storage and transmission of genetic information, while the nucleus is responsible for the storage and transmission of the cell’s DNA (genetic material/information).

-Did you know that some cells can actually survive for days or weeks after their nucleus has been removed and other cells like our red blood cells do not even have a nucleus
+Did you know that some cells can actually survive for days or weeks after their nucleus has been removed?
+Other cells like our red blood cells do not even have a nucleus

 So what is the brain of the cell?